 It is never too early to plan your estate.
-At Connected Accounting, we have helped many individuals to minimise their tax liability and maximise the value of their estate.
+At Connected Accounting, we have helped many individuals in the St Albans area to minimise their tax liability and maximise the value of their estate.

 Keeping inheritance tax to a minimum

 An estate plan that minimises your tax liability is essential.
 The more you have, the less you should leave to chance.
 If your estate is large it could be subject to inheritance tax (IHT), which is currently payable where a person’s taxable estate is in excess of £325,000.
 However, even if it is small, planning and a well-drafted Will can help to ensure that your assets will be distributed in accordance with your wishes.
 We can work with you to ensure that more of your wealth passes to the people you love, through planned lifetime gifts and a tax-efficient Will.

 |Less: Legacies to charities